-What are the differences/distinctions between Atmospheric Sciences, Hydrology, and Hydrometeorology?
+What are the differences/distinctions between Atmospheric Science (includes Hydrometeorology) and Hydrology?
 We're glad you asked!
 Take a look at what professionals in each of these areas study.

 Atmospheric Scientists mainly study the Earth's atmosphere (mainly the troposphere) with a focus on understanding and forecasting the processes that give rise to our weather.
 Important variables include temperature, pressure, water vapor, and the gradients and interactions of each variable, and how they change in time.
 Although meteorologists now rely heavily on computer models (numerical weather prediction), it is still relatively common to use techniques and conceptual models that were developed before computers were powerful enough to make predictions accurately or efficiently.
 Meteorologists are mainly trained within Departments of Atmospheric Science.

 Hydrologists mainly study the movement, distribution, and quality of water on Earth (but could also be other planets).
 They are interested in the water cycle, the space-time availability and quality of water resources, and in environmental watershed sustainability.
 They collect and analyze data to help solve water related problems such as environmental preservation, natural disasters, and water management.
 The science of hydrology subdivides mainly into surface water hydrology and groundwater hydrology (hydrogeology).
 Oceanography and meteorology are typically not included because water is only one of many important aspects within those fields.
 Hydrologists are mainly trained within Departments of Civil Engineering, Environmental Science/Engineering, Geology, Physical Geography, or Earth Science.
 There are only a few schools--like us at the University of Arizona--having dedicated departments who study hydrology and water resources.